 - Chopped scallions for serving (optional, to taste)

 - Preheat your oven to 375F and move the rack to the top third of the oven.

-- Add the beef and onion to a skillet and cook, stirring occasionally and breaking the beef up with your spoon, until it's browned and the onions have softened (about 7-8 minutes).
+- Add the beef and onions to a skillet and cook over medium-high heat, stirring occasionally and breaking the beef up with your spoon, until it's browned and the onions have softened (about 7-8 minutes).
 If there's a lot of excess fat, spoon most of it out.

 - Add the garlic, Worcestershire sauce, and Italian seasoning to the skillet and cook for about a minute.